5 signs your back pain might be an emergency

 'Zero pain' after spinal fusion surgery

 Laurie Zapatka was injured in a car accident 20 years ago and her condition became progressively worse.
 By the time she came to UT Southwestern, her mobility was severely limited.
-A day after posterior spinal fusion surgery at UTSW, she was up and moving with "zero pain."
+A day after posterior spinal fusion surgery, she was up and moving with "zero pain."